dododogame/dododo/README.md

 The following are just some specifications.

-### Head
+### Header

-The head consists of several key-value pairs, each of which lies in a line, and a key is separated from its corresponding value by `: ` (a colon and a whitespace).
+The header consists of several key-value pairs, each of which lies in a line, and a key is separated from its corresponding value by `: ` (a colon and a whitespace).

 The following items are available: